HackBeanpot/mono-repo/main-site-2023/README.md

 3.  **`gatsby-config.ts`**: This is a Gatsby configuration file.

 4.  **`package.json`**: A manifest file for Node.js projects, this file includes the metadata for the project.
-Metadata incluedes the project's name, author, etc. This manifest is how yarn knows which packages to install to run the project.
+Metadata includes the project's name, author, etc. This manifest is how npm knows which packages to install to run the project.

 5.  **`README.md`**: A reference text file containing information about the project.